Mission San Juan Capistrano

 (above: Gerald J. Miller at Mission San Juan Capistrano)

 (above right: Charles Percy Austin 1883-1948, Mary Pickford's Wedding, Oil on Canvas.
 Collection of Mission San Juan Capistrano.
 Photo courtesy of Mission San Juan Capistrano and the Irvine Museum)

 Please click on the names of the below paintings to view images of the art.
 All objects are part of the Mission San Juan Capistrano collection.

 Resource Library Magazine 1997 editor's note:

-The mission's art collection is growing larger in recent years.
+The Mission's art collection is growing larger in recent years.
 Over the past three years the mission has acquired by gift and purchase a number of Contemporary Impressionist paintings by established artists.
-A planned permanent gallery will house these and other objects on the mission grounds.
+According to the Mission, a planned permanent gallery will house these and other objects on the mission grounds.

 The above text was published in Resource Library Magazine in 1997 with with permission of the author.

 Resource Library 2012 editor's note:

 Read more articles and essays concerning this institutional source by visiting the sub-index page for Mission San Juan Capistrano in Resource Library.